 - Optionally, you can reset the files with git checkout .
-Warning: This will lose all local changes to the src files. - Collect certificates docker-compose -f docker-compose.prod.yml up
+Warning: This will lose all local changes to the src files. - Collect certificates sudo ./init-letsencrypt.sh docker-compose -f docker-compose.prod.yml up

-- IMPORTANT: You must execute this command on a public server accessible at the domain specified in /src/config/deployment vars - Port 80 must be open and not in use by another program - Start the server
+- IMPORTANT: You must execute this command on a public server accessible at the domain specified in /src/config/deployment_vars - Port 80 must be open and not in use by another program - Start the server